 Central Coast Highway 1 Climate Resiliency Study

-SB1 Adaptation Planning Grant: Initial Case Study
+SB1 Adaptation Planning Grant: Final Case Study

 The eight-mile stretch of Highway 1 near Elkhorn Slough is already constrained and will be increasingly impacted by coastal storm flooding and sea level rise.
 Driven by a need to sustain this critical transportation corridor and protect the iconic coastal habitat in the face of the challenges posed by climate change, a suite of partners in the Monterey Bay area are working together to find innovative ways to address this complex transportation adaptation problem.
-The project aims to explore creative transportation solutions and the use of natural infrastructure approaches to promote transportation, habitat, and economic resilience for the region.
+The study aimed to explore creative transportation solutions and the use of natural infrastructure approaches to promote transportation, habitat, and economic resilience for the region.